CodeMacrocosm/Pull-a-Thon/README.md

-# PULLATHON - Hacktoberfest First Pull request Helper !
+# Pullathon'21 - Your First Pull Request Companion! 🚀
-The goal of this repo is to help beginners who are doing their first pull requests.
-Feel free to join!

-# Pullathon'20
+Welcome to Pullathon'20 – Your Entry Point to Open Source Collaboration 🎉 Pull-a-Thon'21 is here to support newcomers as they embark on their journey of making their first pull requests.
+Come along with us on this adventure into the world of open source, and let's enjoy some coding together! 💻

-## About
+## About Pull-a-Thon'21 📜

-Welcome to Pullathon'20 – Your gateway to open source collaboration and a fantastic Hacktoberfest experience!
-Pullathon'20 is your opportunity to dive into open source development, collaborate with fellow developers, and earn cool swag during Hacktoberfest.
-This project is all about welcoming contributions and having fun while learning and coding together.
+Pullathon'21 is all about embracing the open source ethos!
+It's your opportunity to step into the realm of open source development, collaborate with fellow developers, and score some fantastic swag as you go. 🌟 This initiative is created and hosted by Shreya Malogi to ensure your open source journey is as seamless as possible, so don't hesitate to dive in.

-## Getting Started
+## Getting Started 🚀

-Let's make your journey as smooth as possible: In the index.html file, look for the 'ol' tag.
-Then insert a 'li' tag with your link to your profile.

-  - Click on the fork on the top to fork this repo.
-  - Go to your repo where you fork the project.
-  - Hit the clone button on your forked repo and copy the given link.
-  - On your terminal / command prompt, type "git clone [put the link here]".
-  - Change the index file in the folder.
+Here's a step-by-step guide to help you kickstart your Hacktoberfest journey with Pullathon'21:

+1. 🍴 **Fork this Repo**: Click on the "Fork" button at the top right corner of this repository.
+This will create a copy of Pullathon'20 in your GitHub account.

+2. 📥 **Clone Your Repo**: Go to your newly forked repository on GitHub and click the "Clone" button.

+3. 📦 **Clone the Repo Locally**:  This will download the repository to your local machine.

+4. 🖊️ **Edit the Index.html File**: Locate the `index.html` file in the project folder and open it.
+Find the `<ol>` tag and insert a `<li>` tag with a link to your GitHub profile.
+This will be your contribution to the project.

-  - Afterward, on your terminal / command prompt, type "git add index.html"; then 'git commit -m "[type a message]" '.
+5. 💼 **Commit Your Changes**: Back in your terminal/command prompt, type `git add index.html` to stage your changes.
+Then, commit your changes with `git commit -m "[type a message]"`.

-  - Push the commit.
-For example, type "git push origin main".
+6. 🚀 **Push Your Commit**: Push your changes to your forked repository with `git push origin main`.

-  - Go back to the original repo.
-  - Hit "new pull request" and compare between forks.
-  - Confirm the pull request and that's it!
+7. 🔄 **Create a Pull Request**: Return to the original repository (the one you forked from).
+Click on "New pull request" and compare the changes between forks.
+Confirm the pull request.

+8. 🎉 **You're Done!**: You've successfully made your first pull request!
+Now, wait for it to be reviewed and merged.

+## ⭐ Star It

+If you found Pullathon'20 helpful and fun, don't forget to give it a star ⭐ to show your appreciation and support!

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🌟 Join the Fun

+Pullathon'20 is not just about making your first pull request; it's about embracing the open source community, learning, and having a blast during Hacktoberfest.
+So, dive in, contribute, and let's make this Hacktoberfest memorable! 🥳

+Happy coding! 🚀🎉

 ## Contributors

-Check out the amazing contributors who have joined the Pullathon'20 journey.
+Check out the amazing contributors who have joined the Pull-a-Thon'21 journey.
 Join the list by making your contributions today!

 - [Mantosh Sharma](https://github.com/mantosh1)